felipebravom/AffectiveTweets/docs/index.md

 * __Emotion Intensities in Tweets__.
 Saif M. Mohammad and Felipe Bravo-Marquez.
 In Proceedings of the Joint Conference on Lexical and Computational Semantics (*Sem), August 2017, Vancouver, Canada.

 You should also cite the papers describing any of the lexicons or resources you are using with this package.

+* Here is the [BibTex](fullBio.bib.txt) entry for the package along with the entries for the resources listed below.

+* Here is the [BibTex](shortBio.bib.txt) entry just for the package.

-The corresponding references can be found through the links provided below.
+The individual references for each resource can be found through the links provided below.

 ### Filters